 - Notify a supervisor in advance of absence or tardiness.

 - Submit a timesheet using the web time entry system before the scheduled deadline.
 Late or unsubmitted timesheets will delay direct deposit earnings.

 - You can access a sample timesheet here.

 - Adhere to the general dress code.

 - Arrive at the department prepared to work.
 FWS does not imply that you can study while working.

-A student may be terminated from a FWS assignment at the request of the supervising employee of the assigned department and/or due to an unacceptable evaluation.
-There may be circumstances where a student may not be eligible for a reassignment, which will result in the loss of FWS.
-Examples include, but are not limited to, unacceptable behavior in the workplace, incorrect reporting of time, poor attendance, and/or poor job performance.
+- Keep in mind that you may be terminated from your FWS assignment and may not be eligible for reassignment.
+Examples of applicable circumstances include, but are not limited to, unacceptable behavior in the workplace, incorrect reporting of time, poor attendance, or poor job performance.

 Departments must submit completed Placement Forms along with copies of job descriptions to the Office of Student Financial Aid.

-Department supervisors and students will receive e-mails from Human Resources with the approved start date.
-Students may not start before approval from HR or work during class times or exam times.
+Students may not start their work assignment or training before receiving written approval from the Office of Human Resources.
+Department supervisors and students will receive an email from Human Resources with the approved start date.
+Students may not work during class times or exam times.

 The department supervisor must: